JetBrains/kotlin-web-site/pages/docs/tutorials/android-plugin.md

 }
 ```

 We wouldn't know if this function would be invoked on only activities from our sources or on plain Java activities also.
-As such, we don’t use caching there, even if `MyActivity` instance from the previous example is passed as a receiver.
+Because of this, we don’t use caching there, even if `MyActivity` instance from the previous example is passed as a receiver.

 ### Changing View Caching Strategy